jellyfin/jellyfin-tizen/Build-on-Linux.md

 1. Install prerequisites.
 2. Install Certificate Manager using Tizen Studio Package Manager. (<a href="https://developer.samsung.com/smarttv/develop/getting-started/setting-up-sdk/installing-tv-sdk.html">https://developer.samsung.com/smarttv/develop/getting-started/setting-up-sdk/installing-tv-sdk.html</a>)
 3. Setup Tizen certificate in Certificate Manager. (<a href="https://developer.samsung.com/smarttv/develop/getting-started/setting-up-sdk/creating-certificates.html">https://developer.samsung.com/smarttv/develop/getting-started/setting-up-sdk/creating-certificates.html</a>)
+   > If you have installation problems with the Tizen certificate, try creating a Samsung certificate.
+In this case, you will also need a Samsung account.
 4. Clone or download Jellyfin Web repository (<a href="https://github.com/jellyfin/jellyfin-web">https://github.com/jellyfin/jellyfin-web</a>).

    > It is recommended that the web version match the server version.